todogroup/todogroup.org/index.md

 ##Commitment##

-Each of the companies in this guild are committed to running their open source programs in a disciplined and responsible way.
+Each of the companies in this group are committed to running their open source programs in a disciplined and responsible way.

-We strive to hold ourselves to a set of best practices for running the projects that are showcased by this guild:
+We strive to hold ourselves to a set of best practices for running the projects that are showcased by this group:

 * We run the software in a production environment
 * We accept contributions from the community